-Implementation, Monitoring and Review of the Child Protection Policy The policy will be reviewed at least annually by the school's induction and training programme, and as part of day-to-day practice.
-Compliance with the policy will be monitored by the DSL and through staff performance measures.
+Implementation, Monitoring and Review of the Child Protection Policy

+The policy will be reviewed annually by the governing body.
+It will be implemented through the school's induction and training programme, and as part of day to day practice.
+Compliance with the policy will be monitored by the Designated Senior Person and through staff performance measures.